angarsky/diveintopython/learn/modules/popular_modules/random.md

 ## Random with the `uniform` Function

-`random.uniform()` is a Python function that generates random floating-point numbers within a specified range.
+The `random.uniform()` is a Python function that generates random floating-point numbers within a specified range.
 It is a part of the `random` module, which is used for generating random data.

 Using `random.uniform()` function in Python is relatively easy.